 State Department of Education.
-SDE indicates that this section of the bill will increase expenses of the agency by \$2,397,784 in FY 2020-21 for screening and diagnostic tools for the required screening and interventions.
-Following implementation, recurring General Fund expenses would decrease to \$1,389,750 for additional screening and diagnostic tools.
+SDE indicates that this section of the bill will increase General Fund expenses of the agency by \$2,397,784 in FY 2020-21 for screening and diagnostic tools for the required screening and interventions.
+Following implementation, recurring General Fund expenses of the agency would decrease to \$1,389,750 for additional screening and diagnostic tools.